 Automation

-How I Built an AI That Reads 17 News Sources Before I Wake Up
+How I Built an AI That Monitors My Clients' Industries Before They Wake Up

-How I Built an AI That Reads 17 News Sources Before I Wake Up
+How I Built an AI That Monitors My Clients' Industries Before They Wake Up

 Every morning at 6am, while I'm still asleep, a workflow runs.
-It scrapes 17 news sources, pulls out the stories relevant to my audience, and delivers a briefing to my inbox with contrarian takes and LinkedIn post angles.
+It scrapes 17 news sources, pulls out stories that affect my clients' businesses, and delivers a briefing to my inbox with analysis, risk flags, and action items.

-Here's how it works — and how you can build a simpler version right now without any code.
+Here's how it works — and how you can build a simpler version right now to stay ahead of changes in your industry.

 The Manual Version (Start Here)